ermiaswalelgne/toolsupplymgt/README.md

 Raw data are stored under the data folder.
 Processed CSV files will be stored inside the data/results folder.

  To run the program you can use a command-line argument as follows, for instance
- > python3 toolsupplymgt.py -o true -- > [mandatory] this will Processing product order with total price
+ > python3 toolsupplymgt.py -o  -- >  this will process product order with total price
- > python3 toolsupplymgt.py -o true -c true -r true -- >  this will execute all three functionalities
+ > python3 toolsupplymgt.py -o  -c  -r  -- >  this will execute all three functionalities

  Note: the result of the execution can be found data/results folder in a CSV file.